LoxXo/upcmonitor/README.md

 ```py
 _LOGOFF_USER = 0
 ```
-When `_LOGOFF_USER=` is set to 1, during script login it will force log off any current users in router's panel.
+When `_LOGOFF_USER=` is set to 1, during script login it will force any current users in router's panel to log off.

 3. Also `SQLALCHEMY_DATABASE_URL=` and `_SCHEMA_NAME=` in `database.py` files: